-In February 2017, we signed a lease amendment for 50 Castilian Drive in Santa Barbara, California, our corporate headquarters.
+In February 2017, we signed a lease amendment relating to the property located at 50 Castilian Drive in Santa Barbara, California, our corporate headquarters.
 This amendment extends the term from February 2018 to December 2021.
 The total commitment under this lease extension is \$3.1 million.
-All other terms and conditions from the original lease and previous amendments remain the same.
+All of the other terms and conditions of the original lease agreement remain the same.